-If you want to explore Kratom’s ethnobotanical roots for yourself, and how it can be applied to modern day life, quality Kratom is a must.
-Here are some steps you can take to make sure you’re getting Kratom that is ethically sourced.
+If you want to explore kratom’s ethnobotanical roots for yourself, and how it can be applied to modern-day life, quality kratom is a must.
+Here are some steps you can take to make sure you’re getting your hands on ethical ethnobotanicals when purchasing kratom.

-- Choose A Dealer You Can Count On – Select a distributor who can get you Kratom that is both fresh and pure.
-As Kratom has become more popular, some companies use harsh chemicals to process their material.
+- Choose A Dealer You Can Count On – Select a distributor who can get kratom that is both fresh and pure.
+As kratom has become more popular, some companies use harsh chemicals to process their material.
 Make sure you’re protected by knowing exactly what you’re purchasing.

-- Choose a Supplier Who Gives Back to the Growers – Conversely, ethnobotanicals like Kratom were respected for their place in the community.
+- Choose a Supplier Who Gives Back to the Growers – Conversely, ethical ethnobotanicals like kratom were respected for their place in the community.
 As much as you want a supplier who respects what they’re giving to you, look for a supplier that builds up the indigenous farmers and processors.
-For example, Kratom Spot works with local producers to ensure that, when it’s time, a new generation will be ready to take over the traditional farming of Kratom.
+For example, Kratom Spot works with local producers to ensure that, when it’s time, a new generation will be ready to take over the traditional farming of kratom.

-However you choose to explore Kratom, the ethnobotanical knowledge of its traditions is valuable information.
-Built around responsible practices and high-quality product, it may be the right path for you.
+However you choose to explore kratom, the ethnobotanical knowledge of its traditions is valuable information.
+Built around responsible practices and high-quality products, it may be the right path for you.
 In the end, only you can determine whether or not the exploration of Kratom ethnobotanicals is right for you.